Shoshishe/CourseProject/README.md

 # CourseProject
-"Bunker" created with the use of LAN
+"Shelter" created with the use of LAN